 Learning Disability Specialist: ”I’ve also noticed that in my remediation sessions with him.
 He appears to be a good candidate for psychostimulant medication.”

 Classroom Teacher: “Yes!
 That would help me SO MUCH!
 Last week, we found him in the boiler room with a screw driver.
 He said he had a great idea about how to improve the heating duct system in the school.
 We had to put him on detention.”

 Learning Disability Specialist: ”He’s falling way behind in reading and most of his other academic subjects, although, his math and science aren’t too bad.
 I recommend that we take him out of his art class for more one-on-one remediation to focus on his spelling, handwriting, and phonemic awareness skills.”

 Principal: “That sounds like a great idea.
 And can you set up some workable instructional objectives.
-I’m concerned that with the Common Core Standards just around the corner he’s going to be lost.
+I’m concerned that with the Common Core Standards to meet he’s just going to be lost.
 And then what’s going to happen to him?
 I mean, he can’t exactly make a living by doodling, now, can he?”

 Teachers!
 Don’t let this happen to the little Leonardos in your classrooms!
 Find out as much as you can about their gifts and abilities.
 Read my book: Neurodiversity in the Classroom: Strength-Based Strategies to Help Students with Special Needs Succeed in School and Life.

 This article was brought to you by Thomas Armstrong, Ph.D. and www.institute4learning.com.